ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 The larger the chunking factor, the less likely it is that a given keypair will result in a chunking boundry, and thus will lead to TreeNodes with more entries within them.

 It also contains a `hashFunction` field which points at a hash function in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv) to use for hashing.
-You should ensure that you are using a cryptographic hash function in order to make it more difficult to create collissions and to ensure you have an even distribution of values.
+You should ensure that you are using a cryptographic hash function in order to make it more difficult to create collisions and to ensure you have an even distribution of values.

 ## Algorithm in detail